rust-lang/rfcs/text/0000-feature-metadata.md

 -   Added complexity to Cargo.
 Parsing is trivial, but exact implementation details do add test surface area
--   Added Cargo arguments if escape hatches for `public` or `unstable` are created
+-   Added Cargo arguments if escape hatches for `public` are created
 -   Docstrings can be lengthy, adding noise to `Cargo.toml`.
 This could potentially be solved with the below mentioned `doc-file` key.
--   `unstable` and `public` uses may not be common enough to be worth including
+-   `public` uses may not be common enough to be worth including
 -   A markdown parser is required to properly parse the `doc` field.
 -   This RFC does not provide any way for `rustdoc` to get the information it requires.
 This will require separate design work.